To enable recording, you simply need to set the

 create your Gurobi environment.
 The easiest way to do this is with a

 gurobi.env file.
 This file should contain the following line:

-Record 1If you put this file in the same directory as your application, Gurobi will pick up the setting when your applications makes its first Gurobi call.
+Record 1If you put this file in the same directory as your application, Gurobi will pick up the setting when your application makes its first Gurobi call.
 You can also set this parameter through the standard parameter modification routines in your program.

 Once this parameter is set, you should see the following in your log:

 If your application creates more than one Gurobi environment, you may see more than one of these messages.
 Each will write to a different file: